Dmazard/MMAI-Spring2026/homework/hw1/README.md

 ## Overview

-This assignment focuses on designing and preprocessing a multimodal healthcare dataset for downstream machine learning tasks.
-The goal was to define a clinically meaningful problem and construct a dataset that integrates multiple modalities such as time-series signals, clinical text, and derived features.
+This assignment is focused on the design and preparation of a multimodal healthcare data set in order to complete a downstream machine learning task(s).
+The aim of this effort was to identify a clinically relevant problem statement and the construction of a data set comprised of several modalities (e.g. Time-Series signals, clinical text and derived features).

 ## Modalities Explored